SofaDefrost/Tutorials/PneuNets/README.md

 PneuNets (pneumatic networks) are a class of soft actuator originally developed by the Whitesides Research Group at Harvard.
 They are made up of a series of channels and chambers inside an elastomer.
 These channels inflate when pressurized, creating motion.

-Sofa-SRT is a modeling, simulation and control environment for Soft-Robotics.
-It is available from https://project.inria.fr/softrobot/
+Sofa-SR is a modeling, simulation and control environment for Soft-Robotics using Sofa a real-time simulation framework for rigid and deformable mechanics.
+Sofa-SR is available from https://project.inria.fr/softrobot/

 This tutorials is freely adapted from  https://softroboticstoolkit.com/book/pneunets-bending-actuator, the big difference is on how to use the Sofa+Soft-Robot for modeling and simulation and control.